For partners

 Exchange students in Denmark

-What is High School exchange in Denmark like??
+What is a High School exchange in Denmark like?

-Our lovely students from Germany, Italy, Slovakia and Japan talk about why they chose exchange in Denmark, what it’s like being in the country, what they’ve experienced so far, and their time with their host families and friends.
+Our students from Germany, Italy, Slovakia and Japan share why they chose Denmark, what it’s like to live here, and what they’ve experienced so far – from school life to time spent with their host families and friends.

-Have a look at the gallery below to see more pictures of student and host family experiences in Denmark.
+Explore the gallery below to see more photos of student and host family experiences in Denmark.

 Exchange students in Norway